THE COHORT SIX FELLOWS 2016–2018

 Lindsey E.G. Weil

-PhD, Clinical Psychology, Northwestern University
+PhD candidate, Clinical Psychology, Northwestern University

 Dissertation: "Prevention of Accidental, Sleep-Related Infant Deaths: Current Sleep Practices, Caregiver Beliefs, and Promotion of Safe Sleep Practices through Effective Preventive Interventions"